ShipStream/captain/README.md

 health check updates received for services that are not recognized are logged as unrecognized service names and then ignored.

+### Bulk health check updates

+The bulk health check update reports the consecutive passing and failing counts for all IP addresses of all the services currently being tracked.

+It is used only when a new captain peer joins the network.
+Helps in efficiently transferring data to the newly discovered captain.

+The message format is an array of the normal "Health check updates" described above.

 ### Active addresses

 When a leader updates the active addresses for a service, it propagates the new values to the other members so that